G6EJD/ESP32-8266-Adjust-WiFi-RF-Power-Output/README.md

 # ESP32-8266-Adjust-WiFi-RF-Power-Output
 How to adjust the ESP32 or 8266 Wi-Fi RF power output

-Adjust the WiFi RF poewr output on the ESP32:
+Adjust the WiFi RF power output on the ESP32:

     Lowest RF power output
     WiFi.setTxPower(WIFI_POWER_MINUS_1dBm); // Set WiFi RF power output to lowest level